 Can I use the printer/photocopier/scanner?

-Yes, printing, scanning and photocopying will be possible using the ground floor printers.
+Yes, printing, scanning and photocopying is available.
 Please wipe clean the printer before and after use with the wipes provided.